PoojaChandak/apicast-operator/doc/operator-user-guide.md

 ## Installing APIcast self-managed gateway

-This section will take you through installing and deploying an APIcast self-managed gateway solution solution via the APIcast operator, using the [*APIcast*](apicast-crd-reference.md) custom resource.
+This section will take you through installing and deploying an APIcast self-managed gateway solution via the APIcast operator, using the [*APIcast*](apicast-crd-reference.md) custom resource.

 Deploying the APIcast custom resource will make the operator begin processing